-It is worth noting that, subject to certain conditions, Swiss law allows Swiss companies to prepare their accounts and to report in a foreign currency.
-Hence, if an EU or US company decides to list in Switzerland it can either list the shares of the foreign entity on SIX or re-domicile to Switzerland by setting up a new Swiss holding company and list the shares of the new holding company on SIX.
+Subject to certain conditions, Swiss law allows Swiss companies to prepare their accounts and to report in a foreign currency.
+Hence, if an EU or US company decides to list in Switzerland, it can either list the shares of the foreign entity on SIX or re-domicile to Switzerland by setting up a new Swiss holding company and list the shares of the new holding company on SIX.
 In either scenario, the issuer can continue to report in euros or US dollars.
 In addition, SIX also permits trading of equity securities in euros or US dollars.
-Notably, the redomiciliation route is often taken for tax or regulatory purposes.
+Notably, the re-domiciliation route is often taken for tax or regulatory purposes.